GA-Project3/Physical-Therapy-App/README.md

 There are two users: patient and doctor.

 #####Patient
-The patient will be able to log in/sign up,  view the doctors, choose a doctor, view the list of exercises prescribed by the doctor, and view the overall exercise index page
+The patient will be able to log in/sign up,  view the doctors, choose a doctor, view the list of exercises prescribed by the doctor, and view the overall exercise index page.

 #####Doctors
-The physician will be able to log in/sign up, to view the patient profile, assign/remove the exercises to the patient
+The physician will be able to log in/sign up, to view the patient profile, assign/remove the exercises to the patient.

 We'll have three models: patients,  doctors and exercises.
-The patient and exercises are connected by a joint table
+The patient and exercises are connected by a join table.

 ##Planning